plasma-umass/coverup/README.md

 To generate tests, it first measures your suite's coverage using [SlipCover](https://github.com/plasma-umass/slipcover), our state-of-the art coverage analyzer.
 It then selects portions of the code that need more testing (that is, code that is uncovered).
-CoverUp then engages in a conversation with an [LLM](https://en.wikipedia.org/wiki/Large_language_model), prompting for tests, checking the results to verify that these increase coverage (again using SlipCover), and re-prompting for adjustments as necessary.
+CoverUp then engages in a conversation with an [LLM](https://en.wikipedia.org/wiki/Large_language_model), prompting for tests, checking the results to verify that they run and increase coverage (again using SlipCover), and re-prompting for adjustments as necessary.
 Finally, CoverUp checks that the new tests integrate well, attempting to resolve any issues it finds.

 ## Installing CoverUp